graze/telnet-client/README.md

 ### Responses

 Once a command has been sent, the socket is read until a specific sequence is encountered.
-This is a line ending immediately preceeded by either a prompt or an error prompt.
+This is a line ending immediately preceded by either a prompt, or an error prompt.
 At this point the `execute` method returns a `TelnetResponseInterface` object:

 ```php